When you think about Amazon

 Meet the Amazon Scout

 Over the last couple of months, the company has been testing the Amazon Scout close to the company’s head offices in Seattle.
 Now, after testing in a wide range of weather conditions, Amazon has started to make deliveries with the Amazon Scout in sunny Irvine, California.

 In a blog post, Sean Scott, vice president of Amazon Scout, explains that they started to deploy a small number of robots to make deliveries to customers’ houses.
 The deliveries will take place “during daylight hours,” Monday through Friday.
-Amazon will send them on random deliveries regardless of the delivery option selected by the customer.
+Amazon

 The Amazon Scout delivery robot will be accompanied by an Amazon Scout Ambassador to answer questions, and also to observe and study the robot.
 The end goal is obviously that these robots complete the delivery on their own, but in the early stages of this project, some human guidance is probably a good idea.